 'In Modi raj, conviction comes first and investigation later,' says Chidambaram

-New Delhi, Apr 10: Senior Congress leader P Chidambaram Wednesday took a swipe at the Modi government, charging that in this regime conviction comes first and investigation later and a person is guilty until proven innocent.
+New Delhi, Apr 10: Senior Congress leader P Chidambaram on Wednesday took a swipe at the Modi government, charging that in this regime conviction comes first and investigation later and a person is guilty until proven innocent.

 He said the law secretary should "teach" the Prime Minister some basic lessons in law as the Supreme Court has said that bail is the rule and jail the exception.
-Chidambaram's jibe at the prime minister came in the wake of Modi's attack on the opposition leader.
+Chidambaram's jibe at the Prime Minister came in the wake of Modi's attack on the opposition leader.

-At a recent rally in Tamil Nadu, the prime minister had taken a dig at the former finance minister.
+At a recent rally in Tamil Nadu, the Prime Minister had taken a dig at the former finance minister.

 Rafale: Setback for Centre as SC says will hear review, examine new documents